modiholodri/bkk-bg-rating-list/ReportMatchOnTheWeb.md

 - Take a picture of the scoreboard (very important).
 - Post the picture in our group.
 - Pay out the winners.
-- Check if all results have been reported.
+- Check if all results have been reported for the rating list.
 - Report matches where the opponent forfeited.
 - Report missing matches by checking the results on the scoreboard picture.